konvajs/site/source/docs/svelte/zIndex.md

-title: How to change the zIndex of nodes with Svelte?
+title: How to change the zIndex of nodes with svelte-konva?
 layout: svelte_page

 ---

-## How to change the zIndex and reorder components in `svelte-konva`?

 When working with other Konva-Wrappers like `vue-konva` or `react-konva` you might be used to the data order representing the drawing order of the components on the canvas.
 In svelte-konva such a functionality is currently not implemented as it is not possible to implement in Svelte 3 right now.